What is the FAFSA and how can it help me?

 I have completed my FAFSA application, now what?
 Within 2-3 days, the student will receive an email containing his/her Student Aid Report or SAR report.
 This will show the information entered into the application and the student’s EFC or expected family contribution.
 This number can be anywhere from 0 to 999999.
 The lower the number, the higher level need the student has for need based aid.
 It is this number that will determine the amount of Pell grant, Federal Supplementary Opportunity Grant, and Work Study the student qualifies for.
 The EFC will also be used by the Financial Aid Office at the college or University the student chooses to attend to determine additional student aid opportunities the student qualifies.
 In addition, the EFC may be required to be included in any need based scholarship applications the student completes outside of the FAFSA application.

 So when does the FAFSA need to be done?
 The FAFSA is only good for 1 year and must be resubmitted with updated information for each year the student plans to attend college.
 The application opens October 1st each year for the following academic year.
-So students who plan to start school the fall of 2021 will be able to apply for their FAFSA beginning October 1, 2020.
+So for example, students who plan to start school the fall of 2023 will be able to apply for their FAFSA beginning October 1, 2022.
 Because need based funding is not unlimited, students are strongly encouraged to complete their FAFSA no later than December 1st.
 The earlier the student completes the application, the more money will be available should s/he qualify.

 In closing, please remember that EVERYONE should complete a FAFSA to maximize the funding opportunities available.
 There is nothing to lose by filling out the application as the application does not commit the student or parent to accepting the money offered.
 For help in completing your FAFSA, please contact a Financial Aid Officer at your school of choice or visit FAFSA.gov.